Rebecca Purc-Stephenson, PhD-Associate Professor of Psychology, University of Alberta

 Dr. Holtzman provides tips and resources that can help family members of people in pain care for themselves as well as their loved one.

-Dr. Sue Bennett and Dr. Erin Moon-Medical Psychology at BC Children’s Hospital
+Sue Bennett PhD and Erin Moon PhD-Medical Psychology at BC Children’s Hospital

 Drs.
 Moon and Bennett will provide guidelines aimed to help parents assist their child or teen in living a healthy life.